 International sales have represented a significant percentage of our total sales, which exposes us to currency exchange rate fluctuations.
-In 2021, 36% of our sales were generated by international operations, primarily in Europe, China, Canada, and Mexico.
+In 2022, 35% of our sales were generated by international operations, primarily in Europe, China, Canada, and Mexico.
 We expect that a significant amount of our sales will continue to come from outside the United States in the future.
-Nearly 50 of our manufacturing facilities are located outside the United States.
+Approximately 50 of our manufacturing facilities are located outside the United States.
 We are also exposed to currency exchange rate fluctuations by our purchase of raw materials and component parts from suppliers in multiple countries.
 We experience currency-related gains and losses where sales or purchases are denominated in currencies other than the functional currency.
-As of December 31, 2021, we had foreign exchange rate risk associated with the U.S. Dollar, Chinese Yuan, Euro, Canadian Dollar, British Pound Sterling, Danish Krone, Mexican Peso, Swiss Franc, and Polish Zloty.
-If these exchange rates devalue the currency for the sale of our products, or the currency we use to purchase raw materials or component parts from our suppliers, it may have a material adverse effect on our competitiveness, profit margins, and earnings.
+As of December 31, 2022, we had foreign exchange rate risk associated with the U.S. Dollar, Euro, Chinese Yuan, Mexican Peso, Danish Krone, British Pound Sterling, and Canadian Dollar.
+If these exchange rates devalue the currency we receive for the sale of our products, or the currency we use to purchase raw materials or component parts from our suppliers, it may have a material adverse effect on our competitiveness, profit margins, and earnings.

-For more information regarding currency exchange rate risk, please refer to Note S on page 117 of the Notes to Consolidated Financial Statements.
+For more information regarding currency exchange rate risk, please refer to Note S on page 111 of the Notes to Consolidated Financial Statements.